The Ultimate Guide to Shopping Online Safely

 Every year, 9 million Americans fall prey to identity theft.
-Personal information may be used to open new credit card accounts, ask for loans from banks, rent pla
+Personal information may be used to open new credit card accounts, ask for loans from banks, and other nefarious purposes.

 Cyber attackers are constantly upping their game, thus increasing the chances for you to become a victim.